progenetix/progenetix.github.io-legacy/docs/source/beaconplus.md

 collections of MongoDB databases.
 These collections are addressed by scoped queries.

-### `filters` Filtersn / Filtering Terms
+### `filters` Filters / Filtering Terms

 Filters represent a way to allow the resource provider to direct "self-scoped" query values to the corresponding attributes in their backend resource.
 In the Progenetix implementation, a lookup table followed by scope assignment is used to map prefixed filter values to the correct  attributes and collections.
+Most of the filter options are based on ontology terms or identifiers in CURIE format.
+For use case examples please look below; documentation of available ontologies and how to find out about available terms can be found on the [Classifications and Ontologies](/en/latest/classifications-and-ontologies.html) page.

 In Beacon v2, the new `FilteringTerms` schema adds options to specify different types of filters (`OntologyFilter`, `AlphanumericFilter`, `CustomFilter`) which can